Person Pitch: Critical reception

-As of 2017, review aggregate website Acclaimed Music listed Person Pitch as the seventh most acclaimed album of 2007, as well as the 446th most acclaimed album of all time.
-It was named the top album of 2007 by Pitchfork and placed at number 13 on The Village Voice's Pazz & Jop year-end critics' poll.
+Person Pitch was named the top album of 2007 by Pitchfork and placed at number 13 on The Village Voice's Pazz & Jop year-end critics' poll.
 A Pitchfork year-end survey included praise and recognition from musicians such as Bradford Cox, The Tough Alliance, Diplo, St. Vincent, Black Dice, Christopher Bear of Grizzly Bear, Vampire Weekend, Yeasayer and Dan Snaith, all of whom ranked Person Pitch as one of the best albums of 2007.
 Pitchfork would later name Person Pitch the ninth best album of the decade.
 In 2016, Grimes named the album in her list "5 albums that changed my life".
 She said that "suddenly all music clicked into place and seemed so simple and easy.
 I was pretty much able to spontaneously write songs immediately after listening to this album once."
 In 2019, Pitchfork described the album as "a collagist classic of sidelong Beach Boys-isms and kitchen-sink sonics that sits firmly in the sampledelic canon."
 The Line of Best Fit stated that Lennox won "wild acclaim and admiration for the album’s groundbreaking combo of cutting edge sampledelica and heavily Beach Boys-influenced dream pop" while "the newfound emphasis on electronics also had a huge impact on the output of Lennox’s day job Animal Collective," influencing their 2009 album Merriweather Post Pavilion.